RiverArchitect/RA_wiki/wiki/LifespanDesign.md

 1. **Topographic change Rasters** `tcd` are applied to limit lifespan Rasters to regions where the `fill` and `scour` threshold values defined in rows 22 and 23 of `threshold_values.xlsx`, respectively, are exceeded.
 The "Topographic change: inverse relevance" threshold applies when the feature relevance refers to regions where the scour and fill rates below the specific threshold values are relevant.
 By default, features such as angular boulders (rocks or riprap) are relevant where the topographic change rate (scour) exceeds the angular boulder's threshold value for scour.
 However, features such as grading or side cavities, are relevant where the scour or fill rates do not exceed the threshold rates because these areas are presumably disconnected from the river.
 Thus, "Topographic change: inverse relevance" is `TRUE` for the grading, side cavity, and side channel features.

 1. A **Morphological Unit** Raster as produced with the [GetStarted](Signposts#getstarted) module according to [Wyrick and Pasternack 2014][wyrick14] can be used to limit lifespan mapping to morphologically reasonable regions.
-For example, [grading](River-design-features#grading) of bedrock units is not reasonable and the default `threshold_values.xlsx` excludes `bedrock` in row 16. *River Architect* enables to the application of limit morphological units with an exclusive and an inclusive method:
+For example, [grading](River-design-features#grading) of bedrock units is not reasonable and the default `threshold_values.xlsx` excludes `bedrock` in row 16. *River Architect* enables the application of limit morphological units with an exclusive and an inclusive method:
 	+ If the exclusive method is chosen (set row 18 in `threshold_values.xlsx` to `0`), *River Architect* will look for morphological units listed in row 16 and it will set pixels with these morphological units to `NoData` in lifespan maps.
 	+ If the inclusive method is chosen (set row 18 in `threshold_values.xlsx` to `1`), *River Architect* will look for morphological units listed in row 17 and it will set pixels that are not within these morphological units to `NoData` in lifespan maps.
 	+ Morphological units can be entered as a comma-separated list in row 16 and 17 of `threshold_values.xlsx` corresponding to the settings made during the [morphological unit Raster creation](Signposts#mu) (morphological units are defined in `RiverArchitect/.site_packages/templates/morphological_units.xlsx`.